Rcomian/knowledgebase/sql/dacpac.md

 The final issue with this is that it doesn't seem to work if you have a user shared between 2 DACPACs.
 This isn't a normal use case, but if you want to deploy two instances of the DACPAC on the server, for example, it would be.
 What happens is that the second deployment succeeds, but the user isn't added to the database.
 If you add them manually the database gets marked as "Changed" on upgrade.

+This is also an issue if you try to ignore user management entirely.
+You then need to add your service user to the database after deployment.
+When upgrading, you get the "This database has changed" warning because of the user being added - then the user gets removed and nothing works until you remember to add the user back again.

 So lets try to fix the issues we can.

 ### Use a role